choojs/choo/README.md

 ## Effects
 Side effects are done through `effects` declared in `app.model()`.
 Unlike `reducers` they cannot modify the state by returning objects, but get a callback passed which is used to emit `actions` to handle results.
+Use effects every time you don't need to modify the state object directly, but wish to respond to an action.

 A typical `effect` flow looks like: